ACE Recovers Dues From Defaulters - UrduPoint

 ACE Recovers Dues From Defaulters

-The Anti Corruption Establishment (ACE) on Thursday claimed to have recovered more than Rs 58,15,000 dues from defaulters
+GUJRANWALA, (UrduPoint / Pakistan Point News - 13th Feb, 2021 ) :The Anti Corruption Establishment (ACE) on Thursday claimed to have recovered more than Rs 5,815,000 from defaulters of government dues.

-SIALKOT, (UrduPoint / Pakistan Point News - 11th Feb, 2021 ) :-:The Anti Corruption Establishment (ACE) on Thursday claimed to have recovered more than Rs 58,15,000 dues from defaulters.
+Circle Officer ACE Safdar Hussain collected more than Rs 4,540,000 while ACE Inspector Gujranwala Rana Muhammad Nawaz recovered 1,275,000.

-According to official sources, circle officer ACE Sialkot Safdar Hussain recovered more than Rs 4,540,000 while ACE Inspector Gujranwala Rana Muhammad Nawaz recovered Rs 1,275,000 from various government departments.
+Regional Director ACE Gujranwala Rai Naeemullah Bhatti said action was being taken against defaulters of government departments in Gujranwala and Sialkot.